Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Beamformer Design for SPIM-ISAC

-In order to design the beamformers, we propose a two step approach.
-In the first step, the analog beamformers are designed by using the estimated radar and communications parameters in Sec.~\ref{sec:RadarParEst} and Sec.\ref{sec:CommParEst}, respectively.
-Then, the baseband beamformer is designed together with the auxiliary matrix $\boldsymbol{\Pi}[m]$.
+Once the radar and communications parameters are estimated, the task is to design the hybrid beamformers for SPIM-ISAC system.
+Towards this end, we propose a two-step approach: obtain the analog beamformers using the estimated radar and communications parameters in Sec.~\ref{sec:RadarParEst} and Sec.\ref{sec:CommParEst}, respectively. }